Dear Temple Solel Community,

 At this time, we have no known cases of the COVID-19 virus within the Temple Solel community.

 The principle of Pikuach Nefesh, “saving a life,” is paramount in our tradition.
 It overrides all other laws including the observance of Shabbat.
 Our clergy and leadership team has been meeting regularly to make prudent adjustments to review our programs and protocols in response to the most current information of the Coronavirus (COVID-19) pandemic.
 Our decisions are based on recommendations of the CDC, Arizona Department of Health Services and our local community.
 Therefore we are now a virtual community, we will be available to you through email and phone (480-991-7414).
 In other words, the physical doors of the congregation will not be open to the public.
 We will reassess as the situation evolves.
-Here is what being a “virtual” community means: Erev Shabbat and Torah Study will be available via zoom.
-Links will be available on our website calendar and through our weekly eNUZ email.
+Here is what being a “virtual” community means: Erev Shabbat and Torah Study will be available online.
+Links will be available on our through our weekly eNUZ email to our members.
 We will be seeking additional ways to build community in creative ways, taking advantage of technologies available to us and in which we have invested.

-- Preschool – The Solel Preschool are suspending classes through the end of the semeter.
-Mary Ann and her team are providing resources for virtual, age-appropriate learning to our families.
+- Preschool – The Solel Preschool will open on August 19.
+Mary Ann and her team are also providing resources for online, age-appropriate learning to our families.

-- Raker Religious School – We are suspending all Raker Religious School classes through the end of the semester as well.
+- Raker Religious School – The Raker Religious School classes will begin online on August 16.
 Tobee Waxenberg and her team are also providing resources for virtual, age-appropriate learning to our families.

 - Bnei Mitzvah Tutoring – As of today all tutoring will be held virtually.
 Please contact your tutor directly for those instructions.

-- Chavurah – Our wonderful chavurot are encouraged to maintain a virtual community and practice social distancing.
+- K’hilot – Our wonderful K’hilot are encouraged to maintain a virtual community and practice social distancing.
 Please contact Jacquelyn email@example.com to get involved.

 - Life Cycle Events – Life cycle events such as funerals are to be reviewed with our clergy team on a case by case basis.